-Alex Torpey is the 48th Village President of South Orange, and the youngest in the Village’s history (as well as one of several young mayors currently serving around the US).
-Alex was elected and sworn into office in May 2011, taking office as the youngest mayor in New Jersey, and will serve a four year term through May 2015.
+Alex Torpey is the 48th Village President of South Orange.
+Alex was sworn in as the youngest mayor in New Jersey, is the youngest in South Orange's history, and is one of the leaders at the forefront of the movement of millenials in civic leadership (see Rethink Leadership below).
+Alex was elected and sworn into office in May 2011 and will serve a four year term through May 2015.

 Alex’s past service to South Orange includes serving on the South Orange Public Library Board, the Citizen’s Public Safety Committee, and as the volunteer Community Emergency Response Team (CERT) Coordinator.
 Alex is currently an active member and EMT at the South Orange Rescue Squad, which he has been with since June 2010.
 Alex also serves as the Village's Office of Emergency Management (OEM) Coordinator.

 Alex acquired his B.A. in the Political Science of American Law and Government from Hampshire College in Amherst, MA, where he served as student government president for two years and worked for the school newspaper and radio station.
 He also founded Hampshire’s Public Safety and Health Committee, Hampshire’s tennis team, and was involved with the founding of the Department of Public Safety’s student security program.
 Alex’s course of study included looking at political science, legal philosophy, behavioral economics, public policy and anthropology.
 His senior thesis was a 14 month research project on the history and implications of alcohol policy in the United States, which included organizing a Five College conference on tackling alcohol abuse problems on college campuses.
-Alex is currently completing a master of public administration and public policy program in emergency management and criminal justice at John Jay College of Criminal Justice.
+Alex completed his Master of Public Administration in emergency management at John Jay College of Criminal Justice in 2013.

 Professionally, Alex founded and is a partner of Veracity Media, a cutting-edge boutique digital strategies consulting firm that helps nonprofits and political candidates utilize new media tools and online organizing to tell their stories and engage their audiences.